birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-301--down-and-out-in-quodeth.md

 This means talking to the wizard Itrep, who (according to The Carnifex-splinter on the Eld island,) knows where exactly the prison is.
 Turns out Itrep is missing, though, and information on his whereabouts must be gathered.
 This leads to a series of encounters with several of Itrep's associates, each of home has information to give and want something in return:

-* Fat Julie, halfling proprietor of the Fight Pit, offers the party 5000 gp to track down Itrep an relieve him of 15,000 gp (the amount Irtep owes Julie in gampling debts)
+* Fat Julie, halfling proprietor of the Fight Pit, offers the party 5000 gp to track down Itrep an relieve him of 15,000 gp (the amount Irtep owes Julie in gampling debts, payment to the party comes from the 15,000 gp)
 * Faisal Dhaken, an evil looking turbaned wizard, offers the party 5,000 gp and several magic items to enter Itrep's tower and retrieve the _pipes of Minzoa_
-* Osgood Flumph, another wizard, offers the party 5,000 gp and several magic items to enter Itrep's tower and retrieve the _Minzoa  Sextant._ He also reveals the solution to a puzzle-trap he helped build on the first floor of the tower.
+* Osgood Flumph, another wizard, offers the party 4,000 gp, a 500 gp diamond, and several magic items to enter Itrep's tower and retrieve the _Minzoa  Sextant._ He also reveals the solution to a puzzle-trap he helped build on the first floor of the tower, and says there's lots of good treasure on the sixth floor.
 Negotiations are handled by Flynn and Ovek while Marvus and Grimbok (having failed saves) flee in terror from the Wizard's Familiar tavern, which only admits arcane spell casters.
 * Michalena, Irtep's former girlfriend, reveals the password to the towers's ground floor entrance, in exchange for 500 gp and a promise to retrieve a crystal dish that she liked.
 Negotiations are handled solely by Marvus, who has to win a duel to join the racist (humans only) Pride of Waymarch fighter's club to gain access to Michalena.

 The Party accepts all the offers.

+## Foes Vanquished

+* the guy at the Pride of Waymarch (Marvus only)

+## Loot Obtained

+From Faisal:

+* _potion of invisibility_
+* _potion of haste_
+* _potion of strength_
+* _potion of spider climb_
+* _lightning bolt scroll_
+* _slow scroll_

+From Osgood:

+* _potion of fly_
+* another _potion of invisibility_
+* another _lightning bolt scroll_
+* _wand of magic missile_